lavadax/MS2-Monkey-Brain/functional-testing.md

 Importing `["[[\"2021-09-15\",5,6]]",0,"default"]` updates localStorage with the imported data.
 the history page accurately represents the single day data, however the record paragraph is not updated, as the imported record is 0 despite the record for the imported date being 6.
 After adding a loop to confirm the record, updating the localStorage record at the end of the loop, and forcing a page reload upon importing, the page is now properly updated with the correct data.

+Importing `["[[\"1905-09-15\",5,6]]",0,"default"]` updates localStorage with the imported data.
+The history page accurately represents the single day data.

+Importing `["[[\"1905-0-15\",5,6]]",0,"default"]` updates localStorage with the imported data.
+Despite this being an invalid date, it is not part of the current data validation and thus passes validation.
+Validation for this scenario might be implemented in the future.

+Importing `["[[\"1905-0-15\",5,6]]",,"default"]` throws a syntaxError in the console.
+As this can be fixed by a more extended data validation, the issue is noted but is currently not fixed.

+Importing `["[[\"1905-0-15\",5,6]]","default"]` notifies the user they imported invalid data and doesn't change the localStorage, or html.

+Importing `["[[\"1905-0-15\",a,6]]",0,"default"]` throws a syntaxError in the console.
+Reloading the page at this point will break the page until the history localStorage item is deleted and the page reloaded.
+As this can be fixed by a more extended data validation, the issue is noted but is currently not fixed.

+Importing `["[[\"1905-0-15\",5,6]]","a","default"]` updates the localStorage with the imported data, including the all-time record of "a".
+Adding a typeof check on the all-time record fixes this issue.

+Importing `["[[\"1905-0-15\",5,6]]",a,"default"]` throws a syntaxError in the console.
+As this can be fixed by a more extended data validation, the issue is noted but is currently not fixed.

+Importing `["[[\"2021-10-24\",1,0],[\"2021-10-24\",1,0]]",0,"default"]` updates the localStorage with the imported data, regardless of it being duplicated.
+As this can be fixed by a more extended data validation, the issue is noted but is currently not fixed.

+Important note: this was tested on 2021-10-24.
+Importing `["[[\"2021-10-24\",1,0],[\"2021-10-25\",1,0]]",0,"default"]` updates the localStorage with the imported data, and later changes it to `["[[\"2021-10-24\",1,0],[\"2021-10-25\",1,0],[\"2021-10-24\",1,0]]",0,"default"]`, as the code assumes that if the current date is present, it will be the last date in the array.
+As this can be fixed by a more extended data validation, the issue is noted but is currently not fixed.

+Importing `["[[\"2021-10-25\",1,0],[\"2021-10-24\",1,0]]",0,"default"]` updates the localStorage with the imported data, despite the dates being out of order.
+As this can be fixed by a more extended data validation, the issue is noted but is currently not fixed.